-"a natural... and social relation."4 I have been obsessed with these questions of power, profit and life for the past three decades.
-Beginning with labor history, I've spent that time wrestling with capitalism's metabolic antagonisms as constitutive of class formation, class structure, and class struggle in their manifold expressions.
+&lt;sup>1 World-Ecology Research Collective, Binghamton University, Binghamton, NY, USA world-historically" in its "twofold character," at once "a natural ... and social relation" (Marx and Engels 1975, 49, 43).
+I have been obsessed with these questions of power, profit, and life for the past three decades.
+Capitalism in the Web of Life was an important moment in that journey of synthesis (Moore 2015).
+Beginning with labor history, I've spent those decades wrestling with capitalism's metabolic antagonisms as dialectically joined to class formation, class structure, and class struggle in their manifold expressions.

-Marx's ontology is, I discovered, crucial to making sense of it all.
+Marx's ontology is, I learned along the way, crucial to making sense of it all.
 It is a labor theory of life.
-Far from a labor reductionism, which would lead to formalism, monism, or some other bourgeois pathology, Marx launched historical materialism through a double critique.
-One was the critique of "abstract man" and "abstract nature."5 That's a theme that runs throughout the Manuscripts and The German Ideology.
-Crystallized in the famous "Theses on Feuerbach" Marx decries the fetish of Man - his capitalization - and insists on "real, historical man" through historically-specific "ensemble[s] of the social relations."6
+Far from a labor reductionism, which would lead to formalism, undialectical monism, or some other bourgeois pathology, Marx launched historical materialism through a double critique.
+One was the critique of "abstract man" and "abstract nature" (Marx 1975a, 327; Marx and Engels 1975: 327).
+That theme runs throughout the Manuscripts and The German Ideology.
+Crystallized in the famous "Theses on Feuerbach," Marx decries the fetish of Man-his capitalization-and insists on "real, historical man" through historically specific "ensemble[s] of the social relations" (Marx and Engels 1975, 39; Marx 1975b, 39).

 What are the preconditions of those ensembles?
-Certainly, non-dialectical forces, starting with the "natural conditions" of climate and topography.7 Marx's second critique was reconstructive, pushing back against the temptations of bourgeois naturalism and environmental determinism.
-This alternative foregrounded the labor process as the ontological and historical pivot through which "modifications" of "the rest of nature" occur.8 These are dialectical antagonisms: what I've tried to capture in my labor-centered account of environment-making.
+Certainly, non-dialectical forces, starting with the "natural conditions" of climate and topography (Marx and Engels 1975, 30).
+Marx's second critique was reconstructive, pushing back against the temptations of bourgeois naturalism and environmental determinism.
+This alternative foregrounds the labor process as the ontological and historical pivot through which "modifications" of "the rest of nature" occur (ibid).
+These are dialectical antagonisms: what I've tried to capture in my labor-centered account of environment-making.
 The labor process is not the product of "abstract man."
-Rather labor is the active moment of human evolution: "labor created man."9 In sum, "abstract man" (and "abstract nature") is the "imagined concrete"; historical man, in contrast, is the product of labor, a specific kind of "natural force," through which not only landscapes, but bodies, speech, brains, and all the conditions of human sociality form.
-Thus the double register of Marx's ontology and the animating premises of historical materialism: labor as at once "a natural... and social relation" and a relation of immediate production and intergenerational reproduction.10 In Marx and Engels' labor theory of life, the philosophy of praxis informs the proletariat's strategic vision as capitalism confronts a distinctive crisis complex of dialectical and non-dialectical antagonisms.
-A historical materialism that cannot make sense of how distinctive class societies and their dialectical antagonisms are overdetermined by solar cycles, volcanism, and all manner of geophysical events and patterns - non-dialectical antagonisms - is one that cannot make sense of past, present and our possible futures.
+Abstract man is a fetish.
+Rather, labor is the active moment of human evolution: "labor created man" (Engels 1987, 452).
+In sum, "abstract man" (and "abstract nature") is the "imagined concrete"; historical man, in contrast, is the product of labor, a specific kind of "natural force," through which not only landscapes but bodies, speech, brains, and all the conditions of human sociality form.
+Thus the double register of Marx's ontology and the animating premises of historical materialism: labor is at once "a natural ... and social relation" and a relation of immediate production and intergenerational reproduction (Marx and Engels 1975: 43).
+In Marx and Engels' labor theory of life, the philosophy of praxis informs the proletariat's strategic vision as capitalism confronts a distinctive crisis complex of dialectical and non-dialectical antagonisms.
+A historical materialism that cannot make sense of how distinctive class societies and their dialectical antagonisms are overdetermined by solar cycles, volcanism, and all manner of geophysical events and patterns-non-dialectical antagonisms-is one that cannot make sense of the past, the present, and our possibly socialist futures.